The Italian legal system is based on civil law.

 Examples of the most relevant corporate income and expenses, and the criteria for their inclusion/deductibility, are summarised below.

-Taxpayers subject to corporate income tax realise a tax loss if, in a fiscal year, the allowable deductions exceed the income.
+Taxpayers subject to corporate income tax realise a tax loss if the allowable deductions in a FY exceed the income.

-Taxpayers subject to corporate income tax may use their tax losses to offset the taxable income of subsequent fiscal years up to 80% of the taxable income of any given fiscal year.
-Such 80% limitation does not apply to tax losses incurred in the first three fiscal years of business activity, which may be set off in full.
+Taxpayers subject to corporate income tax may use their tax losses to offset the taxable income of subsequent FYs, up to 80% of the taxable income of any given FY.
+Such 80% limitation does not apply to tax losses incurred in the first three FYs of business activity, which may be set off in full.

-Any amount of tax losses not utilised shall be carried forward indefinitely in the subsequent fiscal years.
+Any amount of tax losses not utilised shall be carried forward indefinitely in subsequent FYs.

 Dividends paid to Italian-resident companies are subject to IRES on 5% of their amount.
 As a consequence, dividend distributions are subject to an actual IRES rate of 1.2% (ie, IRES at 24% on 5% of dividend amounts).

-Special rules apply where dividends are paid by entities that are resident in low-tax jurisdictions.
+Special rules apply where dividends are paid by entities that are resident/established in low-tax jurisdictions.

 Dividends are generally not relevant for IRAP purposes.